lzb5600/CWIDAM/README.md

 - Python 3.6.8
 - PyTorch 1.0.1

-To produce the experiment results of our method (may be slightly different since we fix the random seed here):
+To produce the experiment results of our method:
 1. in Table 2:
     ```bash
         python linear_model.py